A conversation with 24 Seven’s Bri McGee, Director of Recruiting in San Francisco about what appeals to top paid search and paid social candidates.

 Right.
 I would say that temp-to-perm or full-time direct hire are definitely more appealing to our candidates than a temporary opportunity.

-That's interesting.
-As a marketing recruiter, what would say are other things that companies can offer to lure this kind of talent?
+That’s interesting.
+What are other things that companies can offer to lure this kind of talent?
 What gives companies a competitive edge?

 If it’s an agency, it’s the clients for whom they’re doing work.
 Client roster is a big draw.
 And if it’s on the client-side, corporate role, then it’s the industry.
 Industry is an important consideration for those on the agency side as well.
 Beauty, Fashion, Tech are ones to which our candidates gravitate.
 Tech has a reputation for paying more – so that gives those companies an edge.
 But for companies and agencies that, say, don’t have an exciting client list or aren’t in a ‘cool’ industry, if they offer a longer term career opportunity and the scope of the role is attractive, candidates will express interest.